RAFTA-AIRBORNE/AEMpyX_public/README.md

 Fig 2:Typical workflow for AEM interpretation with AEMpyX.
 </p>

-**Some remarks on the practicalcal workflow**

 - **Organization**
   We suggest to set up a work directory for each project, with at least _myproject/python_ for the python scripys, and _mypoject/orig_  for the original data.
-Python scripts used in this projects should be copied into the _python_ subdirectory, and possibly (to prevent confusion at a later time) renamed with a prefix, e.g., _inv\_dataset_ to  -myproject\_inv\_dataset_.
+Python scripts used in this projects should be copied into the _python_ subdirectory, and possibly (to prevent confusion at a later time) renamed with a prefix, e.g., _inv\_dataset_ to  _myproject\_inv\_dataset_.
 Each step within the workflow should have a directory of its own.
 Example: Import fome _orig_ to _raw_, preprocess from _raw_ to _proc_, invert from _proc_ to  _results_, visualize from _results_ to _plots_.

 - **Visualisation  of uncertainties**
   From the inversion output several graphical representation of parameters can be produced using the _viz_ scripts.
 As numbers of sites can be very large, some characteristical or interesting sites should be chosen.
 This can be done at random or from a predefined sites list.